samrocketman/blog/_posts/2016-05-04-jenkins-with-ssl.md

 * Prior knowledge of public key infrastructure (PKI).
 * RedHat or CentOS GNU/Linux for file paths.
 Jenkins specific knowledge translates across distros.
+* The hosting server has a fully qualified domain name.
 * You installed Jenkins via a system package.
 * You're using Jenkins Winstone (the Jenkins built-in web server) which is the default.